Strauss-Kahn to visit IMF headquarters next week

 There was mixed reaction at the IMF to his planned visit.

-"I'm shocked that he would come here after all that has happened," said on IMF employee, who asked not to be identified because he was not authorized to talk.
+"I'm shocked that he would come here after all that has happened," said one IMF employee, who asked not to be identified because he was not authorized to talk.

 Another IMF employee, asked about the visit, said: "I feel sorry for him."